A desingularization of Kontsevich's compactification of twisted cubics in $V_5$: Non-reduced cubic curves in

-Conversely, if $p_a(L_2^2)=0$, then the sheaf $\cO_{L_2^2}$ fits into the non-split extension Hence $\Ext^1(\cO_{L_2},\cO_{L_2}(-1))=\rH^0(N_{L_2/V_5}(-1))\neq0$ which implies that $L_2$ is non-free. \end{proof} From Lemma \ref{pairofline}, we can say that a stable sheaf $F\in \bS(V_5)$ with the reduced support $L_1\cup L_2$ is unique whenever the multiplicity of the restriction $F|_{L_i}$ of $F$ to $L_i$ is $r(F|_{L_i})=i$.
-The locus of such sheaves can be geometrically described by using \cite[Section 2]{San14}. \begin{proposition} The closure of the locus of stable sheaves in Lemma \ref{pairofline} is isomorphic to the space of the ordered pair of lines in $V_5$.
-Specially, it is smooth. \end{proposition} \begin{proof} Following the notation of Section 2 in \cite{San14}, let $IQ\subset \bH_1(V_5)\times \bH_1(V_5)$ be the space of the ordered pair of lines in $V_5$.
-It was proved that $IQ$ is isomorphic to the full flag variety $\mathrm{Fl}(1,2;\CC^3)$ and $IQ\cap \Delta$ is isomorphic to the locus (i.e., conic) of non-free lines in $V_5$ where $\Delta$ is the diagonal of $\bH_1(V_5)\times \bH_1(V_5)$ (\cite[Proposition 2.26 and Proposition 2.27]{San14}).
-But there exists a two-fold ramified covering map $IQ\lr \bH(V_5,2)$ onto the locus of degenerated conics in $V_5$ (\cite[Proposition 2.44]{San14}).
-Using these ones, one can easily construct a flat family of extension sheaves in \eqref{non2} over $IQ$ which induces a closed embedding $IQ\subset \bS(V_5,3)$.
-Note that under this closed embedding, $IQ\cap \Delta \cong \bar{\Theta}_1(V_5)=\PP^1$. \end{proof} \begin{notation} Let us denote by $\bar{\Theta}_1(V_5)$ (resp. $\bar{\Theta}_2(V_5)$) the smooth sublocus of $\bS(V_5)$ parameterizing stable sheaves in Proposition \ref{triple} (resp. \ref{blcenter2}).
+Conversely, if $p_a(L_2^2)=0$, then the sheaf $\cO_{L_2^2}$ fits into the non-split extension Hence, $\Ext^1(\cO_{L_2},\cO_{L_2}(-1))=\rH^0(N_{L_2/V_5}(-1))\neq0$, which implies that $L_2$ is non-free. \end{proof} From Lemma \ref{pairofline}, we can say that a stable sheaf $F\in \bS(V_5)$ with the reduced support $L_1\cup L_2$ is unique whenever the multiplicity of the restriction $F|_{L_i}$ of $F$ to $L_i$ is $r(F|_{L_i})=i$.
+The locus of such sheaves can be geometrically described by using \cite[Section 2]{San14}. \begin{proposition} In the notation of Lemma \ref{pairofline}, the closure of the locus of stable sheaves of the form $\cO_{L_1\cup L_2^2}$ is isomorphic to the space of the ordered pairs of intersecting lines in $V_5$. \end{proposition} \begin{proof} Following the notation of Section 2 in \cite{San14}, let $IQ\subset \bH_1(V_5)\times \bH_1(V_5)$ be the space of the ordered pairs of intersecting lines in $V_5$.
+It was proved that $IQ$ is isomorphic to the full flag variety $\mathrm{Fl}(1,2;\CC^3)$ and $IQ\cap \Delta$ is isomorphic to the locus (i.e., conic) of non-free lines in $V_5$, where $\Delta$ is the diagonal of $\bH_1(V_5)\times \bH_1(V_5)$ (\cite[Proposition 2.26 and Proposition 2.27]{San14}).
+However, there exists a two-fold ramified covering map $IQ\lr \bH(V_5,2)$ onto the locus of reducible conics in $V_5$ (\cite[Proposition 2.44]{San14}).
+Using these ones, one can easily construct a flat family of extension sheaves in \eqref{non2} over $IQ$ (\cite[Example 2.1.12]{HuLe10}), which induces a closed embedding $IQ\stackrel{i}{\subset} \bS(V_5,3)$.
+Note that under this closed embedding, $i(IQ\cap \Delta)$ is isomorphic to the locus of triple lines in Proposition \ref{triple}. \end{proof} \begin{notation} Let us denote by $\bar{\Theta}_1(V_5)$ (resp. $\bar{\Theta}_2(V_5)$) the smooth sublocus of $\bS(V_5)$ parameterizing the stable sheaves in Proposition \ref{triple} (resp. \ref{blcenter2}).
 Compare with Lemma \ref{bcenter}. \end{notation}